eslam-gomaa/Owncloud-resolve-conflicts/README.md

 A Python script to resolve OwnCloud conflicted files.
 (From the server side)

+### Approach

+When the script is executed (usually periodically via `crontab`) it looks if there are any conflicted files, If a conflicted file found it gets compared with its original file and the last modification wins

+**Note:** I've been using this script for months and works like a charm, if you faced an error please let me know

+---

 ## Prerequisites

 1. Get the WebDav address of your owncloud